-No. and year of law Short title Extent of repeal or amendment Act 8 of 1959 Correction Services Act hal.
-The substitution for Schedule 2 of the following Schedule: "Schedule 2 (Section 29 (5)) Murder Rape or compelled rape as contemplated in sections 3 or 4 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively Robbery where the wielding of a fire-arm or any other dangerous weapon or the infliction of grievous bodily harm or the robbery of a motor vehicle is involved Assault with intent to commit grievous bodily harm, or when a dangerous wound is inflicted [Assault of a sexual nature] Sexual assault, compelled sexual assault or compelled self-sexual assault as contemplated in section 5, 6 or 7 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively Kidnapping Any offence under any law relating to the illicit conveyance or supply of dependence producing drugs Any conspiracy, incitement or attempt to commit any offence referred to in this Schedule.".
-Act 68 of 1969 Prescripti Act or1.
-The amendment of section 12- (a) by the substitution for subsection (1) of the following subsection: "(1) Subject to the provisions of subsections (2), [and] (3), and (4), prescription shall commence to run as soon as the debt is due."; and (b) by the addition after subsection (3) of the following subsection: "(4) Prescription shall not commence to run in respect of a debt based on the commission of an alleged sexual offence as contemplated in sections 3, 4, 17, 18(2), 20(1), 23, 24(2), 26(1) and 71(1) or (2) of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, during the time in which the creditor is unable to institute proceedings because of his or her mental or psychological condition."
+No. and year of law Short title Extent of repeal or amendment Act 8 of 1959 Correction Services Act "Schedule 2 (Section 29 (5)) Murder Rape or compelled rape as contemplated in sections 3 or 4 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively Robbery where the wielding of a fire-arm or any other dangerous weapon or the infliction of grievous bodily harm or the robbery of a motor vehicle is involved Assault with intent to commit grievous bodily harm, or when a dangerous wound is inflicted [Assault of a sexual nature] Sexual assault, compelled sexual assault or compelled self-sexual assault as contemplated in section 5, 6 or 7 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively Kidnapping Any offence under any law relating to the illicit conveyance or supply of dependence producing drugs Any conspiracy, incitement or attempt to commit any offence referred to in this Schedule."
+Act 68 of 1969 Prescripti Act (a) by the substitution for subsection (1) of the following subsection: "(1) Subject to the provisions of subsections (2), [and] (3), and (4), prescription shall commence to run as soon as the debt is due."; and (b) by the addition after subsection (3) of the following subsection: "(4) Prescription shall not commence to run in respect of a debt based on the commission of an alleged sexual offence as contemplated in sections 3, 4, 17, 18(2), 20(1), 23, 24(2), 26(1) and 71(1) or (2) of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, during the time in which the creditor is unable to institute proceedings because of his or her mental or psychological condition."